Paint The Kitchen Red

 To make it spicier, add some cayenne pepper.
 You could add more Creole spice, but watch out for the salt.
 You can also serve it with tabasco sauce or other hot sauce on the side.

-How can you make the recipe with brown rice?
+How can you make brown rice jambalaya?

 You have a few options: